Blood acidity increases when people ingest substances that contain or produce acid or when the lungs do not expel enough carbon dioxide.

 Metabolic acidosis can also occur as a result of abnormal metabolism.
 The body produces excess acid in the advanced stages of shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more (lactic acidosis) and in poorly controlled type 1 diabetes mellitus (diabetic ketoacidosis Diabetic Ketoacidosis Diabetic ketoacidosis is an acute complication of diabetes that occurs mostly in type 1 diabetes mellitus.
 Symptoms of diabetic ketoacidosis include nausea, vomiting, abdominal pain, and a characteristic... read more ).

-Even the production of normal amounts of acid may lead to acidosis when the kidneys are not functioning normally (kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more ) and are therefore not able to excrete sufficient amounts of acid in the urine.
+Even the production of normal amounts of acid may lead to acidosis when the kidneys are not functioning normally (kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more ) and are therefore not able to excrete sufficient amounts of acid in the urine.

 Metabolic acidosis also develops when the body loses too much base.
 For example, bicarbonate can be lost through the digestive tract due to diarrhea or an ileostomy.